Types of nationalism: Pan-nationalism

-Trans-nationalism
+Transnationalism

 Transnationalism puts nations within an overarching concept, such as global citizenry, seeing shared overarching institutions, for example such as institutions for continental union or globalizing society.

 Religious nationalism

-Religious nationalism is the relationship of nationalism to a particular religious belief, church, Hindu temple or affiliation.
+Religious nationalism is the relationship of nationalism to a particular religious belief, religious organization, or religious identity.
 This relationship can be broken down into two aspects; the politicization of religion and the converse influence of religion on politics.
 In the former aspect, a shared religion can be seen to contribute to a sense of national unity, by the citizens of the nation.
 Another political aspect of religion is the support of a national identity, similar to a shared ethnicity, language or culture.
 The influence of religion on politics is more ideological, where current interpretations of religious ideas inspire political activism and action; for example, laws are passed to foster stricter religious adherence.
 Hindu nationalism is common in many states and union territories in India which joined the union of India solely on the basis of religion and post-colonial nationalism.

 Post-colonial nationalism

-Since the process of decolonisation that occurred after World War II, there has been a rise of Third World nationalisms.
+Since the process of decolonisation that occurred after World War II, there has been a rise of Third World nationalisms (or nationalisms in less-developed states).
 Third world nationalisms occur in those nations that have been colonized and exploited.
-The nationalisms of these nations were forged in a furnace that required resistance to colonial domination to survive.
+The nationalisms of these nations are the result of the required resistance made against colonial domination in order to survive.
 As such, resistance is part and parcel of such nationalisms and their very existence is a form of resistance to imperialist intrusions.
-Third World nationalism attempts to ensure that the identities of Third World peoples are authored primarily by themselves, not colonial powers.
+Third World nationalism attempts to ensure that the identities of Third World peoples are authored primarily by themselves, not by colonial powers.

 Examples of third world nationalist ideologies are African nationalism and Arab nationalism.
 Other important nationalist movements in the developing world have included the ideas of the Mexican Revolution and Haitian Revolution.
 Third world nationalist ideas have been particularly influential among governments elected in South America.

 Multi-ethnic nationalism

-Multi-ethnic nationalism, as in a multinational state.
+Multi-ethnic nationalism denotes ethnic nationalism in a multinational state.

-Chinese nationalism is a representative multi-ethnic nationalism.
-The concept of "Zhonghua minzu" ("Chinese ethnicity") includes many indigenous minorities in China who already live on Chinese territory, but does not include immigrants who are not part of the traditional Chinese ethnic group (ex, Japanese Chinese, European Chinese, African Chinese, etc).
-Therefore, Chinese nationalism is multi-ethnic nationalism, but it is distinct from civic nationalism.

-Taiwanese nationalism and India's composite nationalism are also considered multi-ethnic nationalism.
+By and large, Chinese nationalism has taken the form of a multi-ethnic nationalism (Zhonghua minzu).
+Some consider Chinese nationalism as distinct from civic nationalism or strict ethnic nationalism.
+Taiwanese nationalism is also considered multi-ethnic nationalism.

 Multi-ethnic nationalism may be similar to civic nationalism.
 However, multi-ethnic nationalism tends to embrace multi-ethnic elements without embracing the core elements of civic nationalism.